pegasus-isi/pegasus-llnl/README.md

 This directory includes the pegasus files to create and submit an alpine MPI workflow.

 **Inside spark-pegasus**
 This directory includes the pegasus files to create and submit a spark workflow.
 Each time a new dax is created for a new spark simulation job.
-The dax is inside workflows directory. dax_generator.sh is a script that was mentioned in event-config that generates the dax for every new simulation jobs.
+The dax is inside workflows directory. dax_generator.sh is a script that was mentioned in event-config that generates the dax for every new spark analysis jobs.

 **How to run**